ambrosus/ambrosus-node-extended/README.md

 ### Filtering data

-#### Querying (filtering) can be achieved by sending a POST request containing a valid query object.
+Querying (filtering) can be achieved by sending a POST request containing a valid query object.

-The query object has the following format
+#### The query object has the following format:

 ```
 {